Lois Lane | Jimmy Olsen | Ambush Bug | Steel

 - Super Toughness: Survived getting smacked a distance away by a demigod and then got right back up with no injuries.
 She also survived a dip in lava.

-- Wide-Eyed Idealist: Is basically a superhero for no other reasons than because it is the right thing to do.
+- Wide-Eyed Idealist: Atlee is a superhero for no other reasons than because it is the right thing to do.

 A brilliant computer and nanotechnology expert, Nicco once used his talents to used his computer hacking skills to steal millions of dollars through identity theft, but reformed and spent several years working for the FBI in exchange for a clean criminal record.
 Karen Starr, his employer at Starrware Labs, uses his criminal past to blackmail him into accessing secret military databases to discover a weakness in the villain Crash.
 Cho later confronted her and forced her into admitting that she is Power Girl.

 Although Cho resented being used as a tool by Power Girl, he accepted her apology and begins working as her support staff.